haskell-streaming/streaming/README.md

     getContents :: IO String

-but, omitting consideration of eof, we might define `getContents` thus
+Omitting consideration of eof, we might define `getContents` thus

     getContents = sequence $ repeat getChar

 There it is again!
 The very devil!
 By contrast there is no distinction between

-    "getContents" :: Stream (Of Char) m ()
+    "getContents" :: Stream (Of Char) m ()  -- the IsString instance is monad-general

 and